iRust7/teardrop/backend/SUPABASE_AUTH_SETUP.md

 Supabase akan mengirim email dengan format:
 ```
-Subject: Confirm Your Email

-Your confirmation code is: 123456
+Subject: Teardrop Chat Verification

+Use the verification code below to sign in.

+[Your verification code: 123456]

-This code expires in 1 hour.
+This code expires in 60 seconds.
 ```

 ## ⚙️ Konfigurasi Supabase Dashboard (WAJIB)